 To cut a long story short, choosing a capable person is a valuable decision.
 They are responsible for duties such as tracking down assets mentioned in the will, paying debts, and making sure named beneficiaries receive what has been left to them.

-It is important that you trust the party who you nominate for this duty.
+It is important that you trust the person who you nominate for this role.